 NEW!
-UCSF Human Resources is now offering benefits overview sessions exclusively for those appointed in the postdoctoral scholar series!
+UCSF Human Resources is now offering benefits overview sessions exclusively for those appointed in the postdoctoral scholar series.
 These twice-monthly sessions will help you understand the benefits available to you as a postdoc.
-Learn more.
+Learn more about benefit overview sessions.

 Insurance Plan Information

 All UCSF postdoctoral scholars and their dependents must be provided with health insurance.
 The postdoc's mentor or principal investigator (PI) is responsible for most of the cost of such benefits, which include medical, dental, and vision plans.
 Postdocs are required to pay only a very small percentage of the healthcare premium.
 The PI is responsible for the full cost of short-term disability, life, and accidental dismemberment and disability insurance.
 See also the UCSF Policy on Comprehensive Benefits for Postdoctoral Scholars.

 A complete description of benefits together with enrollment instructions are available on the Garnett-Powers & Associates website or contact:

 23361 Madero, Suite 240

 tel: 1-800-254-1758 (hours are Monday – Friday, 8 a.m. - 5 p.m.
 Pacific Time)

 The benefits coordinator for postdocs at UCSF is Sharon Mendonca in the Human Resources Department.
 Sharon can be reached at 476-6529 or email: [email protected].